cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 ========
 Abstract
 --------
-The purpose of the %BioGears&reg; Blood Chemistry System is primarily to hold the system-level blood substance data.
+The purpose of the Blood Chemistry System is primarily to hold the system-level blood substance data.
 It also uses information about the blood to compute plasma volume and whole-body mass and concentration information.
 In the future, all blood chemistry computations will take place in the Blood Chemistry system, including the acid-base balance computations of blood gas binding and species distribution that are currently performed by the Saturation class.
 For that reason, the saturation and acid-base balance models are described in the [appraoch](@ref bloodchemistry-approach) section of this document.

 Introduction
 ------------
 The Blood Chemistry System holds the system-level blood substance data that is computed on the compartment level by other systems.
 The Blood Chemistry system provides a link for systems and users to acquire blood substance data.
 In other words, if a user or another system needs to know the concentration of a substance in the blood or plasma, that information is obtained from the Blood Chemistry system data.
-The Blood Chemistry system also processes information about the blood to compute plasma volume, and it computes the %BioGears Complete Blood Count and Metabolic Panel [assessments](@ref bloodchemistry-assessments).
+The Blood Chemistry system also processes information about the blood to compute plasma volume, and it computes the Complete Blood Count and Metabolic Panel [assessments](@ref bloodchemistry-assessments).

 Although they currently reside in a different class, the blood gas distribution models in the Saturation class are conceptually a part of the Blood Chemistry system.
 Therefore, models from the Saturation class are described here.